eduardevops/dockerized-monitoring/README.md

-### Dockerized Monitring with Prometheus, Grafana and Google Cadvisor
+### Dockerized Prometheus, Grafana and Google Cadvisor

 ### In Progress.
 Do not use